-Reliance Jio is carrying out tests with its streaming apps for the upcoming OnePlus TV.
-OnePlus confirmed earlier today that its television will simply be called OnePlus TV as had been speculated previously.
+Reliance Jio is carrying out tests with its streaming apps for the upcoming OnePlus TV (opens in new tab).
+OnePlus confirmed (opens in new tab) earlier today that its television will simply be called OnePlus TV as had been speculated previously.

 We have a report (opens in new tab) coming out of 91Mobiles that Reliance Jio is testing "compatibility" of their streaming apps with the OnePlus TV.
 While we don't have any information on the apps that are being tested and developed for the OnePlus TV, the company officially revealed the logo of its upcoming product range just a few hours back.

 According to 91Mobiles report which cites industry sources, the OnePlus TV could come pre-loaded with Jio's suite of apps at the time of its launch.
 There are rumours that OnePlus is looking at a September-end launch date for its smart TV in India.

 - Also Read: OnePlus TV name and logo officially confirmed (opens in new tab)

 When OnePlus decides to bring its range (opens in new tab) of televisions (yes, there are more than one!), it would certainly try and provide as much Indian content as possible.
 With a partnership between Jio and OnePlus, the Chinese electronics maker will have access to decent titles.
 Not to forget that we currently have no information on the Jio apps that will make it to the OnePlus TV, if any.

 This report comes on the heels of Reliance Annual General Meeting (AGM) 2019 which was held on August 12.
 During the AGM, Reliance announced that their Fiber-to-the-home (FTTH) service, Jio Fiber is scheduled to roll out commercially from September 5.
 The service will provide users with a Jio 4K set-top box which will be pre-loaded with major OTT services subscription along with access to AAA gaming titles.